Evanta/slate/source/index.html.md

 Once you have successfully authenticated and can retrieve some information, you are ready to dig a little deeper.
 Check out the menu on the left for specifics about registrations.

 <aside class="notice">
-You must replace <code>TOKENTOKENTOKEN</code> with your personal API key.
+You must replace <code>TOKENTOKENTOKEN</code> with your personal API key and <code>EVENTCODE</code> with the event code you would like to initialize.
 </aside>

 # Registrations